 Sat-nav users – our postcode is DH9 0RG.

-Waggonway service 28/28A offers regular buses from Newcastle City Centre, Gateshead, Birtley, Ouston and Chester-le-Street.
-Buses run every 30 minutes on Monday to Saturday daytimes and hourly in the evening and on Sundays.
+Service 28 offers a bus service from Newcastle City Centre, Gateshead, Birtley, Ouston and Chester-le-Street.
 Connections with other bus, train or metro services can be made in Newcastle, Gateshead and Chester-le-Street.

-Click here to visit the Go North East website for full details and timetables.
+Click here to visit the Go North East website for full details and bus timetables to help you plan your journey to Beamish.

 Click here to visit the Traveline website to plan a journey.